TryC4tchF1nally/Blocklists/Readme.md

 This list aims to block domains that may pose a security threat, such as those known to distribute malware or engage in phishing attacks.
 Essential for enhancing security and protecting against malicious online activity.

+### miscellaneous.txt
+This list contains domains that are considered unwanted for various reasons, but not specifically for blocking ads, tracking, or phishing.
+It serves as a general filter for sites that may be perceived as distracting or unnecessary.

+Note that the domains included may vary in relevance depending on individual browsing habits and preferences.

 ### shopping.txt
 Blocks:
 - Unwanted Onlineshops